Introduction to Buffer Overflow

 Excellent question.
 A buffer memory, or buffer, is simply a sequential portion of the RAM set aside to hold data temporarily while it is being transferred from one place to another – the place usually being an input or output device.
 This is done to compensate for the difference in the speeds at which the devices operate.

 For e.g., when you give some documents for print, your latest i7 processor is fast enough to execute the print command in nanoseconds, while the poor old printer is not equipped with that fast processor.
-So, the documents are held onto the buffer memory and passed onto the printer at a speed which the printer accepts.
+So, the documents are held onto the buffer memory and passed onto the printer at a speed that the printer accepts.
 This frees your CPU’s RAM for other tasks.

 Buffer Overflow Attack